Manuel4131/UMLEditor/README.md

 ## Agent

-You can use some IDE tools like [Eclipse] to run this application.
+Use some java GUI like [Eclipse] to run this application.

 ### How to run?